HaxeFoundation/HaxeManual/output/HaxeManual/website/std-reflection.md

 ```

-While the method `reflective` could interally work with reflection (and `Dynamic` for that matter) a lot, its return value is a typed structure which the callers can use in a type-safe manner.
+While the method `reflective` could internally work with reflection (and `Dynamic` for that matter) a lot, its return value is a typed structure which the callers can use in a type-safe manner.

 ---